 Use strong passwords

 When setting up accounts online, use a combination of upper and lower case characters, numbers and symbols.
 Make sure your passwords are different for each account.
 To help yourself remember which passwords go with which account, using a password manager is always safer than keeping passwords saved in a document or spreadsheet on your computer.
 Remember to change your passwords every three months to throw hackers off your trail.
-Microsoft provides some tips for creating strong passwords.

 Never email your personal information